 Federal Pell Grant: The Pell Grant is designed to provide financial assistance to those with financial eligibility who desire to attend post-high school educational institutions.
-Grants range from (Academic Year 2015-16: \$626 to \$5,775).
+Grants range from (Academic Year 2016-17: \$598 to \$5,815).
 Application for the Pell Grant is made by completing the FAFSA.

 Federal Direct Student Loan Program: This program provides for a guarantee of a student loan from the federal government.
 A student must be enrolled at least half time to be eligible for a Direct Loan.
 Direct loans may be Subsidized or Unsubsidized.
 Interest starts to accrue on Unsubsidized loans upon disbursement.
-Subsidized loan interest begins upon graduation.
+Subsidized loan interest begins upon graduation or when the student leaves school.
 If a student's grace period has not already been used, repayment begins six months after the student ceases to be enrolled at least half-time.
-For more information please visit www.finaid.org or studentaid.ed.gov.
+For more information please visit studentaid.ed.gov.